Billionaire Profile

 Early Life

-Andrei Filatov was born on December 18, 1971, in Kryvyi Rih, Ukrainian SSR, Soviet Union.
-He was ranked Candidate for Master of Sport of the USSR (chess).
-He studied chess at Sports School Number 9 in Dnepropetrovsk.
-In 1993, he graduated from the Academy of Physical Education and Sports of the Republic of Belarus (Belarusian State University of Physical Culture) with a diploma of Sport Instructor and Chess Coach.
+Andrei Vasilievich Filatov was born on December 18, 1971, in Kryvyi Rih, Ukrainian SSR, Soviet Union.
+He developed a passion for chess during his early years.
+Filatov graduated from the Academy of Physical Education and Sports of the Republic of Belarus with a diploma as a Physical Culture Instructor and Chess Coach.
+He was a Candidate for Master of Sport of the USSR (chess).

 Rise to Success

-In 1996, Filatov co-founded Severstaltrans with partners Konstantin Nikolaev and Nikita Mishin.
-He is also the chairman of the Board of Directors of Tuloma investment company and a co-owner of the Globaltrans company.
-In 2015, he consolidated his personal assets into Tuloma Investment Company.
+Filatov's career began in the businesses in Murmansk's port.
+In 1996, he co-founded Severstaltrans with Konstantin Nikolaev and Nikita Mishin.
+The company was later renamed N-Trans.
+The trio also saw an increase in their wealth after taking Global Ports Investments public.
+Filatov is the chairman of the Board of Directors of Tuloma investment company and co-owner of the Globaltrans company.

 Key Business Strategies